thomlom/blog/content/blog/time-management-productivity-developers/index.md

 Ok.
 This may be a famous one and there’s reasons for that.
 This technique is truly efficient.
 It consists in choosing a particular task, cutting distractions and focusing on it for 25 minutes, taking a 5-minutes break after the work, and repeating it until you’ve achieved the task.
 Every 4 sets (we call them _pomodoros_), you can take a longer break.
 It has many advantages:

 - The fact of launching a timer and cutting distractions **trigger your focus mode**.
 I know it sounds silly, but if I don’t do that, I’m not feeling like I’m fully-focused.
-Having this counter make me think : /”These next 25 minutes will be allocated to this bug fix and this bug fix only.
+Having this counter makes me think : _"These next 25 minutes will be allocated to this bug fix and this bug fix only.
 No Twitter.
 No talking.
-Just this bug fix.”/.
+Just this bug fix."_.
 - You are **single-tasking** instead of multi-tasking.
 Multi-tasking gives you the illusion of being a task-killer, a productivity super-hero but it’s not the case.
 In reality, you lose focus and are producing poor work.
 - You **take breaks** which are important for your work.
 Humans are not good at being focused for a long time period.

 ⚠️ Doing a pomodoro doesn’t mean you have to **complete** a task by the end of the 25 minutes.
 It means you deeply **focus** on a task for 25 minutes.
-It’s up to you to choose the number of pomodoros.
+It’s up to you to choose the number of pomodoros associated to the task.

 ## 🙅‍♂️ Learn to say no